puppyscripts/gpt-gui/README.md

-# AI Chatbot with GUI
+# GUI interface for GPT

 This project is a gui interface for openai's gpt model.
 The is built using Python and features a graphical user interface (GUI) created with Tkinter.